 If you have children or you are planning to have children, could you accept them as them, for who they are, not who they love?

 Do you not want to see your children be happy?
 Why make them feel like they have to hide from you?
 Cause trust me, they will continue being themselves but behind your back.

 If you are sincerely THAT homophobic that you would not be able to love your child if he or she preferred the same gender……

-Please, let the fucking door hit you on the way out.
+Please, let the f*cking door hit you on the way out.

 If you are truly homophobic, you are uncomfortable with your own masculinity.
+You are uncomfortable with yourself.
 POINT BLANK.
 NEXT.

 Oh and if you still believe we have no reason to think why you hate us… here’s a HUGE reason why:

-Mothertruckers want to blame us for being raped and violated.
-Sadly, this isn’t only men.
-You must have cringed at the last sentences either because you believe it to be true or deny the privilege you have been given.
+Certain scum of the earth want to blame us for being raped and violated.
+Sadly, to reiterate, this isn’t only men.
+You must have cringed at the last sentences either because you believe it or deny it.

 The womb you came out of is a woman.
 Your mother.